Today, it’s very difficult to run a successful SBOM (software bill of materials) program without the right SBOM tools.

 Although manual (or partially automated) ways of generating, managing, and consuming SBOMs may have worked in earlier generations of software development, today’s realities demand a more sophisticated approach.
 Not only are modern applications very complex and updated frequently, but there’s a growing need for SBOMs to be created in specific machine-readable formats.
 Additionally, SBOMs have an increasing number of important use cases, including regulatory compliance, customer requests, open source vulnerability management, and open source license compliance, and tooling should be versatile enough to support all of them.

 But with so many SBOM tools on the market today, how can you find the right one for your organization?
-Different businesses will have different needs, but these eight capabilities can play particularly important roles in a comprehensive and successful SBOM program.
+Different businesses will have different needs, but these capabilities can play particularly important roles in a comprehensive and successful SBOM program.

 2. Has Comprehensive Programming Language and Ecosystem Support